 Faculty members at the College are addressed as Professor on first reference; do not abbreviate it.
 Use only last names on second and succeeding references.
 If the professor has a doctoral degree, use Dr. preceding the name instead of Professor, but you can say he/she is a professor.

-Dr. Magdala Ray, professor of Introduction ot the College Experience at Palm Beach State College, is a 2013 recipient of the Stewart Distinguished Teaching Award.
+Example: Dr. Magdala Ray, professor of Introduction to the College Experience at Palm Beach State College, is a 2013 recipient of the Stewart Distinguished Teaching Award.
 Ray has implemented several initiatives in the classroom to help students enhance their critical thinking skills.

 For the College president, use Ava L. Parker, president of Palm Beach State College, or Palm Beach State President Ava L. Parker, J.D.
 On second reference, Parker said....